EnhancingLowLightVideos/ICCV_rebuttal/main.md

 From Fig. 1, slight temporal flickering in  our enhancement videos can be remove via  [Learning Blind Video Temporal Consistency](<https://github.com/phoenix104104/fast_blind_video_consistency>) as post-processing.
 But severe temporal flickering in VBM4D and TOFlow is not obvious to be removed.

-However,  it is not the best way to choose post-processing to remove temporal flickering.
-We will consider temporal consistency loss in the design and training of our network as end-to-end process in the next work.
+In the future work, we will explore to introduce temporal consistency loss in our network and develop an end-to-end network which could simultaneously enhance the low-light videos and reduce the flickering artifacts.

 ## <span id="R1">Results  have small motion</span>

-The confusion may come from our supplementary demo, we can show more results including big motion(Fig. 2).
-In fact, we did not deliberately limit the size of the movement.
-Our training datasets has about 900 sequences which are abundant in moving scenes including small, middle or big motion.
-We are willing to provide our training datasets here [Link](<https://drive.google.com/open?id=1eC18IbfVGAebJBMDJy2sTdTPjdwdZ4jd>).
+Thanks for the suggestion.
+Our network could also deal with the videos with large motions, which are not shown in the supplementary material.
+In Fig. 2, we show more results of our method with big motions.
+Specifically, the ability of dealing with large motion depends on the training dataset, and we did not deliberately limit the size of the movement.
+Our training datasets is consist of about 900 sequences, abundant in moving scenes including small, middle and big motions.
+Our  training datasets is released at:   [Datasets](<https://drive.google.com/open?id=1eC18IbfVGAebJBMDJy2sTdTPjdwdZ4jd>).

 |                Input                 |            Our results             |
 | :----------------------------------: | :--------------------------------: |